SwatiVerma2/Kubernetes-Notes/02_Architecture-K8s.md

 4. kube-controller-manager:
 - Runs controllers, which are background processes that ensure the desired state of the cluster matches the current state.
 - Example controllers include:

-    Node Controller: Ensures all nodes in the cluster are healthy.
+   --> Node Controller: Ensures all nodes in the cluster are healthy.

-    Replication Controller: Ensures the correct number of pod replicas are running.
+   --> Replication Controller: Ensures the correct number of pod replicas are running.

-    Endpoint Controller: Manages service endpoints.
+   --> Endpoint Controller: Manages service endpoints.

+# Components of Worker Node